History of gay men in the United States: 1980s: Gay men in the media

-1980s: Gay men in politics
+1980s: Gay men in politics and law

 The 1980s were not all bleak.
 Openly gay men became more prominent in politics.
 The Socialist Party USA nominated an openly gay man, David McReynolds, as its (and America's) first openly gay presidential candidate in 1980.
 In 1983, Gerry Studds became the first openly gay member of the U.S. Congress.
 Studds was a central figure in the 1983 Congressional page sex scandal, when he and Representative Dan Crane were each separately censured by the House of Representatives for an inappropriate relationship with a congressional page — in Studds' case, a gay relationship with a teenage page.
 During the course of the House Ethics Committee's investigation, Studds publicly acknowledged his homosexuality, a disclosure that, according to a Washington Post article, "apparently was not news to many of his constituents".
 Studds stated in an address to the House, "It is not a simple task for any of us to meet adequately the obligations of either public or private life, let alone both, but these challenges are made substantially more complex when one is, as I am, both an elected public official and gay."
 He acknowledged that it had been inappropriate to engage in a relationship with a subordinate, and said his actions represented "a very serious error in judgment".
 He won reelection in 1984.
 In 1987 Barney Frank became the first U.S. congressman to come out as gay of his own volition.
 Frank started coming out as gay to friends before he ran for Congress and came out publicly on May 30, 1987, "prompted in part by increased media interest in his private life" and the death of Stewart McKinney, "a closeted bisexual Republican representative from Connecticut"; Frank told The Washington Post after McKinney's death there was "An unfortunate debate about 'Was he or wasn't he?
 Didn't he or did he?'
 I said to myself, I don't want that to happen to me."